Andrea Bonatti: Career

-His career started in 2008 as athletic trainer for Lumezzane for two years.
+His career started in 2008 as an athletic trainer for Lumezzane for two years.
 He continued with the same role with Crotone, Grosseto and Salernitana.
 In February 2015, he received a professional coach's licence.
 Afterwards, he became Leonardo Menichini's assistant coach at Salernitana.
 In 2016, he was signed by Lazio to train their under-19s after Simone Inzaghi's promotion as first-team manager.
-He led the Giovani Aquile to a first place in the Group A of the 2016–17 Campionato Primavera, being eliminated by Roma at the quarter-finals.
-On 3 February 2018, he was sacked after his team had been placed at the penultimate place.
+He led the Giovani Aquile to first place in Group A of the 2016–17 Campionato Primavera, being eliminated by Roma at the quarter-finals.
+On 3 February 2018, he was sacked after his team had been placed in the penultimate place.
 In 2019, he was appointed to train the Juventus' under-16s.
 In August 2020, he was promoted to the under-19s.
 With them, he reached the semi-finals of 2021–22 UEFA Youth League, their best-ever placing in the competition.
 In summer 2022, he was sacked and was appointed to train Triestina.
 He was sacked on 10 October 2022, following a negative start of the season.

+On 16 June 2023, Bonatti was unveiled as the new head coach of Serie C club Fiorenzuola on a two-year deal.
+He was sacked on 15 October 2023 due to negative results.

+On 8 October 2025, Bonatti was appointed new head coach of Serie C club Dolomiti Bellunesi.